zefir-git/eatc-airlines/README.md

 # eatc-airlines

-A command-line tool and API for retrieving scheduled and historical (up to 7 days) flight data and generating *Endless ATC* airline configurations.
+A command-line tool and API for retrieving scheduled and historical flight data and generating *Endless ATC* airline configurations.

 ## Features